-The difficulty with this is who knows whether leasehold reform will be at the top of politicians’ priority lists in a post Brexit world!
+The difficulty with this is who knows whether leasehold reform will be at the top of politicians’ priority lists in a post-Brexit world!

 So what should leaseholders do?
 If there is no pressing need to extend your lease (i.e. the term is well over 80 years) or to purchase the freehold it may be worth leaseholders adopting a wait and see policy particularly in light of softening prices in London.
-However where urgent action is needed, such as a short lease or a poorly managed freehold it is likely to be in a leaseholders interest to press ahead with an applications under the current rules.
+However, where urgent action is needed, such as a short lease or a poorly managed freehold it is likely to be in a leaseholders interest to press ahead with an application under the current rules.

-If you are considering extending your lease our expert lease extension lawyers can explain the process and provide an estimate of what premium you are likely to pay.
+If you are considering extending your lease our expert lease extension solicitors can explain the process and provide an estimate of what premium you are likely to pay.
 Speak to our lawyers by calling 020 7485 8811 or fill in an online enquiry form.